For Your Validation: Critical reception

-To celebrate the release of the EP, Rose held a party for a random selection of her fans and fan accounts.
+Emily Savage of DIY wrote that "IKYK" was written as a combination of "vocoder-splashed vocals", "propulsive basslines and cascading percussion".

 Kelsey Barnes of The Line of Best Fit felt that "Don't Ask Questions" was a highlight of the EP, while wrote that the EP brimmed with "uncompromising honesty and infectious wit" and Felicity Newton of Dork described it as a "testament to Alessi Rose's songwriting prowess".